JX-Luo/TS6/README.md

 # Quick start
 Simply download the TS6.py file, place it in any directory you like,
-open the terminal, type in python, and run
+open the terminal, go the directory where you placed TS6.py, type in python, and run
 ```
 ~$python
 >>>import TS6 as ts6